Notes for PPLS Applicants

 - MSc Cognition in Science & Society

-- MSc Epistemology, Ethics and Mind (Online) Applications for September 2016 entry will close on Thursday 30th June
+- MSc Epistemology, Ethics and Mind (Online) Applications for September 2016 entry are now closed.

-- MSc Philosophy Applications for September 2016 entry will close on Thursday 30th June
+- MSc Philosophy Applications for September 2016 entry are now closed.

 - MSc by Research Philosophy